-At locations where the profilograph is being used on a surface course, all areas having a high or low point deviation in excess of 0.30 in. shall be corrected.
-All smoothness sections with a deficient profile index in accordance with 401.19(c) shall be corrected.
-Underlying courses that are exposed by corrective action shall be milled to a depth of $1 \frac{1}{2}$ in. and replaced with surface course.
-After the corrective action is taken on a surface course, the profilograph shall be operated throughout the entire affected smoothness section to verify the adequacy of the corrective action.
+The width of the corrected area may be partial or full lane width, depending on the respective wheel path profiles.
+Underlying courses that are exposed by corrective action shall be milled to a depth of 1 1/2 in. and replaced with surface course.
+After the corrective action is taken on a surface course, the inertial profiler shall be operated throughout the entire affected smoothness section to verify the adequacy of the corrective action.

 At locations where the 16 ft straightedge is used, the pavement variations shall be corrected to 1/4 in. or less.
-When the 10 ft straightedge is used, the pavement variations shall be corrected to 1/8 in. or less.